A new fellowship goes beyond disciplines to prepare physicians to take on brain and mind disorders

 “There are a lot of exciting opportunities in the interdisciplinary approach to brain disorders,” says Levitt, “Currently, interdisciplinary care is difficult to come by.
 I’m hoping this fellowship inspires more competency-based approaches, because there would be so much benefit to patients who need this type of care.”

-Mitchell is thrilled to see the fellowship become a reality through the strong support from Dr. Trevor Young, Dean of the Faculty of Medicine and Dr. Benoit Mulsant, Chair of the Department of Psychiatry.
-She is also grateful for the mentorship and vision of Dr. Kenneth Shulman, Professor of Psychiatry.
+Mitchell is thrilled to see the fellowship become a reality through the strong support across the faculty of Medicine led by Dr. Trevor Young, Dean of the Faculty of Medicine.
+The fellowship is bolstered by the leadership of Dr. Benoit Mulsant, Chair of the Department of Psychiatry and Dr. Xavier Montalban, director of the Department of Neurology.
+Mitchell is grateful for the ongoing mentorship and vision of Dr. Kenneth Shulman, Professor of Psychiatry who has been dedicated to the Brain Medicine fellowship since inception, along with the unwavering support from Dr. Brian Murray, head of the division of neurology at Sunnybrook health sciences centre, amongst many others.

 “It’s incredibly exciting to see years of work and planning come to fruition,” says Mitchell, “I see that excitement in everyone who’s worked so hard on this fellowship.
 The University of Toronto is taking the initiative to create the future of how we train physicians and treat brain disorders.”